recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 Several external libraries can be used to evaluate the response of MVA classifiers inside expressions.
-For convenience, a uniform interface is defined that uses a vector of floats as input and output, with implementations available for `libtorch`_, `Tensorflow`_, and `lwtnn`_.
+For convenience, a uniform interface is defined that uses a vector of floats as input and output, with implementations available for `PyTorch`_, `Tensorflow`_, and `lwtnn`_.
-When going through this interface, an evaluator object (see :ref:`this section<ugcppmodules:>` for an explanation) can be obtained through the :py:meth:`bamboo.treefunctions.mvaEvaluator` method (see its documentation for a detailed description of the necessary arguments).
+When going through this interface, an evaluator object (see :ref:`this section<ugcppmodules>` for an explanation) can be obtained through the :py:meth:`bamboo.treefunctions.mvaEvaluator` method (see its documentation for a detailed description of the necessary arguments).